Teacher Training

 Orton-Gillingham Training Programs: Learning to teach using the Orton Gillingham approach is an effective way to teach persons with dyslexia from preschool through college.
 Additionally, the Orton Gillingham approach has been found to be an effective way to teach all children how to read, especially in grades K-3.
 Parents, teachers (general and special education), literacy aides and volunteers, potential MDI instructors and college students are all welcome to attend.
 MDI has trained thousands of instructors within Michigan and several other states.

-MDI's teacher training program begins with the Decoding/Encoding Seminar and Practicum.
+MDI's teacher training program begins with the Decoding/Encoding Seminar and Practicum (Beginning D/E).
 This seminar prepares the instructor to teach reading, writing and spelling at the beginning stage of reading development to students who exhibit characteristics of dyslexia or reading difficulty.
 The supervised practicum is a unique and essential component of our training as it provides guided practice in the application of skills and concepts from the seminar.

 Additional Courses: Once a participant has successfully completed the basic Decoding/Encoding Seminar, they are able to register for further training.
 These include: Math Instruction Level 1 & Math Instruction Level 2), Beginning Morphology, Advanced Morphology, Basic Skills Revisited, Grammar, and Games.